zendesk/notely_app/README.md

 ## Installing the app as is

-To run the app in your local Zendesk instance
+To run the app on your Zendesk subdomain

 1. Download the zip of the app
 <img src="./images/download.png" width="400">